DUI and Boating Under the Influence Tips for Memorial Day Weekend in South Carolina

 Following these simple guidelines can keep you from incurring the heavy costs of being arrested for driving or boating under the influence.
 However, if you are stopped by a police officer or approached by DNR, here are some important things to know:

-- DUIs and/or boating under the influence has long lasting consequences, and you should always contact a criminal defense lawyer before proceeding in your case.
+DUIs and/or boating under the influence have long-lasting consequences, and you should always contact a criminal defense lawyer before proceeding in your case.
 If you are arrested, you have the right to an attorney.